-The purpose of the board is to provide all groups represented the opportunity to make team decisions.
+The purpose of the board is to provide all groups represented the opportunity to guide team decisions.
 The board acts to propose, review, and enact team policy in areas such as team structure, travel, and the student achievement system.

-We encourage people with concerns to please bring them to the attention of their representatives on the board, the sooner concerns are voiced the sooner they are able to be addressed.
+We encourage people with concerns to please bring them to the attention of their representatives on the board, the sooner concerns are voiced the sooner they can be addressed.